-Columbia Housing shall follow the statutory requirement that at least 40% of newly admitted families in any fiscal year be families whose annual income is at or below 30% of the area median income.
-To ensure this requirement is met, we shall quarterly monitor the incomes of newly admitted families and the incomes of the families on the waiting list.
+The Columbia Housing Authority shall follow the statutory requirement that at least 40% of newly admitted families in any fiscal year be families whose annual income is at or below 30% of the area median income.
+To insure this requirement is met we shall quarterly monitor the incomes of newly admitted families and the incomes of the families on the waiting list.
 If it appears that the requirement to house extremely low-income families will not be met, we will skip higher income families on the waiting list to reach extremely low-income families.

-If there are not enough extremely low-income families on the waiting list, we will conduct outreach on a non-discriminatory basis to attract extremely low-income families to reach the statutory requirement.
+If there are not enough extremely low-income families on the waiting list we will conduct outreach on a non-discriminatory basis to attract extremely low-income families to reach the statutory requirement.

-10.7 DECONCENTRATION POLICY IN PUBLIC HOUSING
+10.4 DECONCENTRATION POLICY IN PUBLIC HOUSING

-It is Columbia Housing's policy to provide for deconcentration of poverty and encourage income mixing by bringing higher income families into lower income communities and lower income families into higher income communities.
+It is Columbia Housing Authority's policy to provide for deconcentration of poverty and encourage income mixing by bringing higher income families into lower income communities and lower income families into higher income communities.
 Toward this end, we may skip families on the waiting list to reach other families with a lower or higher income.
-We will accomplish this in a uniform and non-discriminatory manner.
+We will accomplish this in a uniform and non-discriminating manner.

-Columbia Housing will affirmatively market our housing to all eligible income groups.
+The Columbia Housing Authority will affirmatively market our housing to all eligible income groups.
 Lower income residents will not be steered toward lower income developments and higher income people will not be steered toward higher income developments.

-Prior to the beginning of each fiscal year, we will analyze the income levels of families residing in each of our communities, the income levels of census tracts in which our communities are located and the income levels of the families on the waiting list.
+Prior to the beginning of each fiscal year, we will analyze the income levels of families residing in each of our communities, the income levels of census tracts in which our communities are located, and the income levels of the families on the waiting list.
 Based on this analysis, we will determine the level of marketing strategies and deconcentration incentives to implement.
-This information is available in Columbia Housing's Deconcentration of Poverty Plan.
+This information is available in the Columbia Housing Authority Deconcentration of Poverty plan.

-10.8 DECONCENTRATION INCENTIVES IN PUBLIC HOUSING
+10.5 DECONCENTRATION INCENTIVES IN PUBLIC HOUSING

-Columbia Housing may offer one or more incentives to encourage applicant families whose income classification would help to meet the deconcentration goals of a particular community.
+The Columbia Housing Authority may offer one or more incentives to encourage applicant families whose income classification would help to meet the deconcentration goals of a particular community.

-Various incentives may be used at different times or under different conditions but will always be provided in a consistent and nondiscriminatory manner.
+Various incentives may be used at different times, or under different conditions, but will always be provided in a consistent and nondiscriminatory manner.

-10.9 OFFER OF A PUBLIC HOUSING UNIT
+10.6 OFFER OF A PUBLIC HOUSING UNIT

-When Columbia Housing discovers that a unit will become available, we will contact the first family on the waiting list who has the highest priority for this type of unit or development and whose income category would help to meet the deconcentration goal and/or the income targeting goal.
+When the Columbia Housing Authority discovers that a unit will become available, we will contact the first family on the waiting list who has the highest priority for this type of unit or development and whose income category would help to meet the deconcentration goal and/or the income targeting goal.

-Columbia Housing will contact the family by mail to make the unit offer.
-The family will be given five (5) business days from the date the letter was mailed to contact Columbia Housing regarding the offer.
+The Columbia Housing Authority will contact the family by mail to make the unit offer.
+The family will be given five (5) business days from the date the letter was mailed to contact the Columbia Housing Authority regarding the offer.

 The family will be offered the opportunity to view the unit.
 After the opportunity to view the unit, the family will have two (2) business days to accept or reject the unit.
 This verbal offer and the family's decision must be documented in the tenant file.
-If the family rejects the offer of the unit, Columbia Housing will send the family a letter documenting the offer and the rejection.
+If the family rejects the offer of the unit, the Columbia Housing Authority will send the family a letter documenting the offer and the rejection.

-10.10 REJECTION OF A PUBLIC HOUSING UNIT
+10.7 REJECTION OF A PUBLIC HOUSING UNIT